Simultaneous Multi-objective Alignment Across Verifiable and Non-verifiable Rewards

 \subsection{Training-Time Alignment}

-We first evaluate our MAH-DPO approach across the above described three domains to validate its advantages in multi-objective alignment in terms of performance improvements and flexible user control.

-\textbf{Baselines and Variants.} We report results of the following baselines as well as our MAH-DPO variants. \textbf{Base} is the original based LLM without any post-training or alignment. \textbf{SFT} applies supervised fine-tuning using only the preferred responses from preference pairs. \textbf{Single-Head DPO} directly applies DPO to one primary objective by pooling all dimension-specific preference data. \textbf{MODPO}~\citep{zhou2023beyond} is a multi-objective extension of DPO that optimizes multiple alignment objectives in an RL-free manner by combining objectives with weights during training. \textbf{MAH-DPO Individual Head} reports the performance of each specialized head when used independently, reflecting objective-specific capabilities. \textbf{MAH-DPO Ensemble} uses an equal-weight combination of all head logits, representing our balanced multi-objective approach.
-We also analyze MAH-DPO inference with varying weights in Figure \ref{fig:math_mdpo_ablation} and \ref{fig:human_values_mdpo_ablation}.
+\textbf{Baselines and Variants.} We compare against the following baselines and MAH-DPO variants. \emph{Base} is the LLM without post-training. \emph{SFT} performs supervised fine-tuning on preferred responses only. \emph{Single-Head DPO} applies DPO to a single primary objective by pooling all dimension-specific preference data. \emph{MODPO}~\citep{zhou-etal-2024-beyond} extends DPO to multiple objectives by combining weighted objectives during training. \emph{DPO Soup} merges parameters from models trained separately for each objective, following Personalized Soup~\citep{jang2023personalized}.
+For MAH-DPO, \emph{Individual Head} evaluates each specialized head independently, while \emph{Ensemble} averages logits across heads with equal weights for balanced performance.
+We further analyze MAH-DPO inference with varying weights in Figure \ref{fig:math_mdpo_ablation} and \ref{fig:human_values_mdpo_ablation}.

-\textbf{Implementation Details.} We build paired preference datasets with our trained PRM or annotations in three domains: {Math} (contrasting correct vs.\ incorrect rollouts and engaging vs.\ non-engaging solutions), {Human Values} (UltraFeedback subsets for helpfulness, honesty, and truthfulness), and {Socratic Mind} (simulated tutoring dialogues scored by trained PRMs).
-We train MAH-DPO on \texttt{Qwen2.5-7B-Instruct} for Math and Socratic Mind (SFT then MAH-DPO), and on \texttt{meta-llama/Llama-3.1-8B-Instruct} for Human Values.
-Models use domain-appropriate learning rates, batch sizes, and context windows.
+\textbf{Implementation Details.} We construct paired preference datasets in three domains leveraging either PRM scores or annotations.
+We then train MAH-DPO on \texttt{Qwen2.5-7B-Instruct} for Math and Socratic Mind, and on \texttt{meta-llama/Llama-3.1-8B-Instruct} for Human Values.
+To enable controlled comparisons, we use equal objective weights and balanced sampling so no objective dominates training.
+We choose domain-specific learning rates, batch sizes, and context windows.
 Full data construction and hyperparameters are provided in Appendix~\ref{app:train}.
-All experimental results are averaged over 3 runs and we report standard deviations in Appendix \ref{sec:full_table}.

-\textbf{Finding 1 - MAH-DPO yields the best multi-objective alignment performance.} We present in Table~\ref{tab:train_time_all_unified} the main alignment results across Math, Human Values, and Socratic Mind for all compared training-time methods.
-Table~\ref{tab:train_time_all_unified} shows that specialized heads reliably lead on their targeted metrics, while the equal-weight ensemble head aggregates these gains into the strongest overall performance across domains.
-In {Math}, specialization